FHFA VantageScore savings sized up, FICO expands in mortgage

 "This rigorous analysis from Deep Future Analytics confirms that the 2018 Credit Score Competition Act could generate significant mortgage credit score savings," said Tony Hutchinson, executive vice president at VantageScore.

-Some trade groups and FHFA Director Bill Pulte have criticized price hikes by FICO and the three credit bureaus behind VantageScore, citing limited competition in credit reporting and scoring.
-While the FHFA and the Credit Score Competition Act have aimed primarily to encourage competition in scoring, Pulte has expressed interest in expanding choice more broadly.
-However, some experts remain cautious about potential conflicts if lenders can select which score to use; previous FHFA guidance under former Director Sandra Thompson reportedly ruled out lender choice.
+Some trade groups and FHFA Director Bill Pulte have criticized price hikes by FICO and the three credit bureaus behind VantageScore, citing limited competition in both reporting and scoring.
+While the FHFA and the Credit Score Competition Act encourage options, some experts remain cautious about allowing mortgage companies to select which metric to use; and previous FHFA guidance under former Director Sandra Thompson reportedly ruled out lender choice.

 Other savings stats and the study's methodology